cilium/proxy/README.md

 Docker builds are done using Docker Buildx by default when `ARCH` is explicitly passed to `make`.
-You can also force Docker Buildx to be used by defining `DOCKER_BUILDX=1`.
+You can also force Docker Buildx to be used when building for the host platform only (by not defining `ARCH`) by defining `DOCKER_BUILDX=1`.
 A new buildx builder instance will be created for amd64 and arm64 cross builds if the current builder is set to `default`.

 > Buildx builds will push the build result to
 > `quay.io/cilium/cilium-envoy:<GIT_SHA>` by default.
 You can change